Ironwood Meta Key Agreement and Authentication Protocol: Introduction

 \subsection{Previous Work}

-In 2006 \cite{aagl} introduced a key agreement protocol based in group theory (specifically the braid group) that withstood several attacks over the past decade.
-First \cite{MU} determined that if braids are too short then it's possible to find the conjugating factor and use that to break the system.
-However it was pointed out in \cite{Gu} that in practice the braids are long enough that this attack can never succeed in practice.
-It's akin to using Fermat to factor short RSA keys.
-Second, \cite{KTT} showed a linear algebra attack (KTT) that would allow an attacker to determine part of the private key data.
-However, \cite{GG} showed that this is just a class of weak keys and by choosing the private key data in a specific way this attack is defeated.

-More recently \cite{BBT} built upon the defeated KTT attack, and using all of the public information were able to, after a large precomputation, spend several hours to reconstruct the shared secret.
-This attack not only required access to the public parameters but also both public keys (including their permutations).
-It was shown in \cite{aagg} that the attack work grows as the size of the permutation order grows as well as the size of the braid group.
+In 2006 \cite{aagl} in joint work with M.~Anshel and S.~Lemieux two of us (IA and DG) introduced a key agreement protocol based in group theory (specifically the braid group) that has withstood several attacks over the past decade.
+First Myasnikov--Ushakov \cite{MU} determined that if braids are too short then one can find the conjugating factor and use that to break the system.
+However it was pointed out by one of us (PG)\cite{Gu} that in practice the braids are long enough that this attack can never succeed: the method in \cite{MU} is analogous to using Fermat's technique to factor short RSA keys, which becomes impractical at secure sizes.
+Second, Kalka--Teicher--Tsaban \cite{KTT} described a linear algebra attack (KTT) that would allow an attacker to determine part of the private key data.
+However, two of us (DG and PG)\cite{GG} showed that this attack succeeds only on a class of weak keys, and that choosing the private key data more carefully defeats this attack.
+Subsequent to the KTT attack, Ben-Zvi--Blackburn--Tsaban \cite{BBT}, using all of the available public information of the protocol, were able to reconstruct the shared secret, after a large precomputation and several hours of runtime.
+We later showed \cite{aagg} that the work necessary to carry out the attack increases as the size of the permutation order grows as well as the size of the braid group.

-Still, none of these attacks targeted the underlying hard problems in the braid group, or attempted to attack the one-way function introduced in \cite{aagl} called E-Multiplication.
+We remark that the current review of WalnutDSA \cite{WalnutDSA}, a group theoretic based digital signature, does not apply to the Ironwood protocol.
+In particular the (exponential) attack on reversing E-multiplication requires data not available to an attacker, and hence the underlying hard problems considered in these approaches do not impact the Ironwood security (see \S VI).